secworks/siphash/README.md

 The core is suitable as an application specific SipHash coprocessor offloading compact 8, 16 or 32 bit processors from hashing, PRF generation and Message Authentication Code (MAC) processing.
-The core is substantially faster and more compact in terms of hardware resources than for example cores implementing the MD5 cryptographic hash function.

 The project includes a testbench that verifies that the core generates the correct response to the testvectors in Appendix A of the SipHash